 The following sections list and describe more advanced commands in "robot mode".
-All of the commands must be issued while the sensor is connected via an RS422 cable to an RS422 port on a personal computer.
+All of the commands must be issued while the sensor is connected via a USB cable to a serial port on a personal computer.
 After issuing commands to adjust the settings, the sensor can then be installed on a robot.
+Refer to Section 3.1-Installation of the Sensor to the Robot.
 To adjust the settings on the sensor again, the sensor must be removed from the robot.

-6.6.1 Set 16 or 32-Bit Output Values for Each Axis: "W" command
+6.6.1 Set 16 or 32-Bit Output Values for Each Axis: "w" command response: Parameters saved to NVM bank 0 Parameters saved to NVM bank 1

-Type the character "W" followed by a "2" to select 2 byte or 16-bit output values (4 hexadecimal characters).
+Type the character "w" followed by a "2" to select 2 byte or 16-bit output values (4 hexadecimal characters).
 16-bit output values are the default setting.
-Type the character "W" followed by a "4" to select 4 bytes or 32-bit output values (8 hexadecimal characters).
+Type the character "w" followed by a "4" to select 4 bytes or 32-bit output values (8 hexadecimal characters).
 For example:

-<the user enters "W2">
+<the user enters "w2">